Have you been diagnosed with a brain tumour? Order your free information pack.

 · more about the safety and side-effects of the treatment

-· whether the new treatment does what’s hoped (referred to as its efficacy), for example, shrink the tumour, keep it away for longer, make the patient feel better.
+· whether the new treatment works well, for example, shrink the tumour, keep it away for longer, and make the patient feel better.

 They: